Welding Machine and Equipment for GTA Welding

 The size of the welding torch nozzle depends on the amount of shielded area desired.
 The welder will judge the effectiveness of the shielding and increase the nozzle size to increase the area protected by the external gas shield as needed.
 Hand switches to control welding current can be added to the manual GTAW torches.
 GTA welding torches are designed to conduct both welding current and inert gas to the weld zone.
 The torches can be either air or water cooled, depending on the welding current.

 Air-cooled torches are used for welding light-gauge materials at relatively low-current settings.
 Water-cooled torches are recommended for currents above 200 amperes.
 A sectional view of a GTA water-cooled torch is shown in figure above.
 When you are using this type of torch, a circulating stream of water flows around the torch to keep it from overheating.
 The GTA welding torch carries the welding current and directs the gas to the weld area.
 The torch must have the proper insulation for the maximum current ranges to ensure operational safety.
-Current is transmitted from the weld-rig machine through the power cable to a collet holding the tungsten electrode.
+Current is transmitted from the weld-rig machine through the power cord to a collet holding the tungsten electrode.
 A variety of collet sizes are available, depending on the diameter of the electrode.
 Figure above shows the various parts of a typical GTA torch.

 Gas is fed to the welding zone through the torch nozzle that consists of a ceramic cup.
 Nozzles also are made of steel (chrome plated), plastic, and glass (Pyrex) materials.
 These nozzles (gas cups) vary in size, depending upon the type and size of torch and the diameter of the electrode.
 See table above for sizes.